LGBTQ rights in Turkey: Laws and litigation

-Gay sexual conduct between consenting adults in private is not a crime in Turkey.
+Gay sex between consenting adults in private is not a crime in Turkey.

-Recognition of same-sex relationships

 Turkey does not recognise same-sex marriages, civil unions or domestic partnership benefits.
+Same-sex marriage or civil unions are not illegal, but they are officially impossible, as the law does not recognize official same-sex marriage.
+However, when the 12th judicial package was passing through parliament, provisions that discriminated against LGBTQ individuals were removed; this made symbolic same-sex weddings and marriages possible.

+Under Turkish law, marriage is still defined as a union between a man and a woman.
+Therefore, the gender listed in official records is the determining factor.
+A trans woman officially registered as female can marry someone officially registered as male., A trans man officially registered as male can marry someone officially registered as female.
+In other words, what matters legally is not whether a person is trans, but the gender recorded in the civil registry.
+LGBT marriage other than for trans individuals is legally impossible.

 Military service

 In Turkey, compulsory military service applies to all male Turkish citizens between the ages of 18 and 41.
 However, the Turkish military openly discriminates against homosexuals by barring them from serving in the military.
 At the same time, Turkey – in violation of its obligations under the European Convention on Human Rights – withholds any recognition of conscientious objection to military service.
 Some objectors must instead identify themselves as "sick" – and some were forced to undergo what Human Rights Watch calls "humiliating and degrading" examinations to "prove" their homosexuality.

 In October 2009 the report of the EU Commission on Enlargement stated: "The Turkish armed forces have a health regulation which defines homosexuality as a 'psychosexual' illness and identifies homosexuals as unfit for military service.
 Conscripts who declare their homosexuality have to provide photographic proof.
 A small number have had to undergo humiliating medical examinations."

 In November 2015, the Turkish Armed Forces removed the clause stating that a draftee must "prove" their homosexuality.
 Draftees may decide to disclose their sexuality verbally and receive an 'unfit report' during their medical examination which exempts them from service, or must not disclose their orientation in any form for a year if a military doctor agrees to grant them a 'fit report' and serve their conscription.
 Those who disclose their homosexuality and receive an 'unfit report' may be subject to future discrimination in public life as the military's record of homosexuals in the drafting process has resulted in several cases of public leaks.
 Homosexuality remains grounds for expulsion for commissioned officers, non-commissioned officers and military students under the Turkish Armed Forces Discipline Law.

 There is little support in the army in favour of greater acceptance; in a 2015 study asking 1,300 officers "whether homosexuals should be allowed to serve in the army", 96.3% answered negatively.